cfshi/coronavirus/MREB.app.md

 # 3.4 How would you describe the research activity conducted in this protocol to a lay person unfamiliar
 with your discipline's methodologies and jargon? (max 250 words)?

-__JD__: Changed
 The Covid-19 Awareness Study is a online anonymous survey conducted by McMaster University.
 We will collect data on the public's knowledge about the COVID-19 outbreak, and their behavioural responses.
 Data will be used to help us to better understand patterns of health knowledge and response to this crisis, with the goal of learning how to improve health communication during a crisis.

-__JD__: Let's skip 6.9.
-We are not targeting FN people for recruitment.

-# 6.9 Provide the rationale for the exception to the community engagement requirement.

-Race is part of our socio-demographic factor and we try to include as many races as possible.
-There is no emphasis on any racial background in this study and it will be questionable to exclude certain races from this study.

-(This answer was responding to a question of this section:
-6.2
-The following statements are asked to determine whether community engagement is required.
-Check if applicable.
-    > Recruitment criteria will include Canadian Indigenous identities as either a factor for the entire study or for a subgroup in the study)

 # 8/1 Describe concisely and in plain language the study background of the proposed research project
 (e.g., context of the research, previous research, importance of this area of study, etc.).

-__JD__: Changed.
-Communication "flow" is awkward, I think we used information flow in the proposal.
-The interactions between health communication and public behaviour is crucial in controlling COVID-19 and has not yet been evaluated.  __JD__: has not been evaluated seems strong and unnecessary.
+The interactions between health communication and public behaviour is crucial in controlling COVID-19 and has not yet been evaluated.
 Understanding public attitudes, disease knowledge and behaviour has the potential to improve the control of transmission of COVID-19 and of future outbreaks.
 __JD__: Is there no previous research that can be cited?
 Maybe from other diseases?
+__CS__:  We did cite references in app proposal.
+I believe in the app form, we just describe “in plain language” as suggested.

 # 8.2 Describe concisely and in plain language the specific purpose / research question for
 the proposed study.